Disneyland Dining Discounts & Coupons

 - Jamba (Downtown Disney) – You can sign up for the Jamba Rewards program and get special offers, a FREE birthday smoothie and earn points with every purchase.

-- Visit Anaheim has a FREE Sip, Savor & Shop Pass that you can sign up for online to be eligible for discounts and special offers on dining, shopping and other Anaheim activities.
+- Visit Anaheim has a FREE Visit Anaheim Savings Pass that you can sign up for online to be eligible for discounts and special offers on dining, shopping and other Anaheim activities.
 The passport is sent to your phone via email or text and you show it to get the discount.
 The participating business can change, but we’ve see offers for House of Blues and Mimi’s Cafe.
+(This used to be called the Sip, Savor, and Shop Pass.)

 - Anaheim GardenWalk – join the Anaheim GardenWalk email club and get information about deals and offers for restaurants in this mall, which is within walking distance of Disneyland.